Ben-0-mad/YT-TMS-Finder/README.md

 ## Any problems might arise due to
 1. Python not being recognised as internal command.
 FIX by adding python interpreter folder to the PATH variable)

 1. Problem with Selenium and chromedriver.
-Please do step 3 and 4 of the setup!
+For Windows please do step 3 and 4 of the setup!

 1. Problem with ffmpeg.